 You Will Need:

-- Butternut Squash (I buy the squash already cut up into cubes to save time, buy that way frozen or fresh – either way is fine)
+- Frozen Butternut Squash (I buy the squash already cut up into cubes to save time, buy that way frozen – one 15oz bag or two 10oz bags – serves four: appetizer, two: entree) Two 10oz bags worked very well; itβs my preference

 - Dried Parsley (optional)

-- Chicken Broth – Optional; can use water (we ONLY use the Imagine brand’s Free Range Chicken Broth, and you can get it low sodium if you prefer)
+- Chicken Broth – (we ONLY use the Imagine brand’s Free Range Chicken Broth or Pacific, and you can get it low sodium if you prefer)

 - Onion (yellow or sweet)

-I use the Philips Soup Maker for almost all of my soup recipes however, you’re welcome to use your tried and true method.
+I use the Philips Soup Maker for almost all of my soup recipes however you’re welcome to use your tried and true method.
 If you use a pot, go ahead and cut about 2/3rds of your onion and soften in the pot with olive oil.
-Once translucent, add your broth (or water) and 2 small handfuls of cashews.
+Once translucent, add your broth and one and a quarter cup of cashews (soften).
 Once the squash pieces are done in the oven add them into the pot.
-You’ll want just enough broth for the amount of people you’re serving.
-For reference, I use 3/4s of the box of broth for one container of precut squash and at least a quarter to a third of an onion.
-This will serve myself and my husband for two days.

 Below is what your squash should look like when coming out of the oven:

-Let everything soften, add 1 tbsp of olive oil, 1 tbsp of ground sage, more salt and pepper to taste and blend.
+Let everything soften, add 1 tbsp of olive oil, 1 heaping tsp of ground sage, 1 tsp of smoked sea salt and as much pepper as you like and blend.
 It will also thicken more overnight because of the cashews.
 After tasting to see if you want to add any more salt or pepper, you can plate with some dried parsley.

 The dishes are Royal Worcester.
 The silverware is Napoleon Bee.
 The napkins are from Pier 1.